 - The New ColdFusion LOCAL Scope, by Ben Forta

 - Repeat - ColdFusion 9 does NOT remove the need to var scope!, by Ray Camden

-And some tangential discussions of that, including some compatibility issues with the new scope:
+And some tangential discussions of that, including some compatibility issues with that new "local" scope alternative:

 - CHF Warning - Impacts MXUnit, by Ray Camden (important impact of CF 9 CHF 1, even if not using MXUnit)